cado-security/product-help/docs/cado/deploy/aws/cloudformation.md

 After deployment, you can import test data from the "Help" menu to verify that everything is functioning correctly.

-## Required IAM Permissions
+## Required IAM Permissions to deploy the CloudFormation stack

-This section outlines the IAM permissions required for users to deploy a Cado platform environment.
+This section outlines the IAM permissions required for users *to deploy* a Cado platform environment.
 Each permission listed is essential for enabling Cado to provision the necessary platform components.

 <details>
 <summary>IAM Permissions</summary>